Senicccc/Blog-Website-Demo-With-Laravel-11/README.md

 This project was made as a Laravel learning exercise and uploaded to GitHub to:

 - 📚 Serve as a personal learning documentation
 - ♻️ Be reused as a Laravel starter template
 - 💡 Act as a reference for basic feature implementations and project structure
+- 🔄 Make it easier to revisit and improve Laravel skills over time

 ---